MartDiVenus/dynamicMatrix/readme.md

 	1. lsblk example choice

-For this choice, pbdm code is based on lsblk example.
-If the author of lsblk changes the number of 'SIZE' column, you'll not  need to know its new column number  to print its values: you'll always print them only executing pbdm code.
+For this choice, pbdm code is based on lsblk example. e.g. If the author of lsblk changes the number of 'SIZE' column,  you'll not need to know its new column number  to print its values: you'll always print them only executing pbdm code.

 	2. upload choice